zzeroyzz/web-sprint-challenge-advanced-react/README.md

 - [ ] In a separate terminal cd into the `client` folder and run `npm install` to download dependencies.
 - [ ] Still inside the `client` folder run `npm run start` to run the client application.
-- [ ] Your browser should open up the project as
+- [ ] Your browser should open up the project as  hello

 **Starting your test runner**